 Centre for Physical Activity and Life Sciences (PALS)

-Catch-up with the latest news, information, projects and contacts for the Faculty of Health and Society’s research centres in the first edition of their Research and Innovation Newsletter.
+Catch-up with the latest news, information, research and contacts for the Science department in their newsletter: Issue 1

 What is the Centre for Physical Activity and Life Sciences?